Organics Recycling

 Leaves, Brush and Tree Trimmings: Seasonal Collection by Townships

 The disposal of leaf, brush and tree trimmings is handled by your township, which posts information on its website.
-These organic materials are composted in cooperation with the Borough of State College.
-This arrangement keeps this material out of the landfill.
-If you missed your township collection see below for what the contracted hauler, Waste Management, will take with weekly curbside trash collection with curbside refuse collection (not dumpster collection).
+These organic materials are composted or chipped and made into mulch which keeps this material out of the landfill.

 If you live in the Borough of State College, they have weekly brush collection and seasonal leaf collection.
 Check their website for more details.
 The borough also provides weekly compost collection in the green carts, and that can include small brush and grass clippings in addition to food scraps.